-Most often, drones and action cameras shoot video with terrible fisheye effect or barrel distortion (GoPro is the typical example of this effect).
-Now that the built-in Linear FOV mode in GoPro Hero 5/6/7 goes out of reach for 4K 2160p video and switching to the special tilt-shift lenses is not cost-effective, post-processing is much more preferred, if your 4K/HD video footages are distorted severely.
+Most often, drones and action cameras shoot video with terrible barrel distortion (GoPro fisheye is the typical example of this effect).
+Now that the built-in Linear FOV mode in GoPro Hero 5/6/7 is inaccessible to 4K 2160p video & Timelapse video, and switching to the special tilt-shift lenses is not cost-effective to correct fisheye/barrel lens distortion, post-processing seems to be much more preferred, if your 4K/HD video footages are distorted severely.

-VideoProc comes to your best bet.
-It accepts any video source you throw at it, straightens the fisheye video, and therefore removes the distinctive ultra-wide-angle look from video footage without degrading quality.
+VideoProc is a piece of ease-to-use yet powerful video processing software capable of removing fisheye/barrel/pincushion distortion from videos easily.
+It accepts any video source, incl.
+4K UHD video, time-lapse video and slow-mo video, straightens the fisheye video, and therefore removes the distinctive ultra-wide-angle look from video footage without degrading quality.
 Most importantly, slow video rendering is never the case with VideoProc.
 By taking advantages of Full GPU acceleration, it make better use of GPU to process 4K and other large-sized videos pretty fast, without any freezing, stuttering or computer overheating.

 Almost all types of video lens distortion are correctable.
 After downloading and installing VideoProc on your PC or Mac, you can follow step-by-step guides below.